-To edit an image in Resize, select the image in Lightroom, go the File menu and select the Plugin Extras submenu, and choose ON1 Resize Standalone 2021.
+To edit an image in Resize, select the image in Lightroom, go the File menu and select the Plugin Extras submenu, and choose ON1 Resize 2022.

-When you access ON1 Resize 2021 through the Plugin Extras menu there are important file-handling options that are controlled in the Plugins tab of the Resize Preferences window.
-These need to be configured in advance, based on your desired workflow.
-Once these are set, all images sent to Resize 2021 via the Plugin Extras submenu will use these characteristics:
+When you access ON1 Resize 2022 through the Plugin Extras menu there are file-handling options that are controlled in the Plugins tab of the Resize Preferences window.
+These should be configured in advance, based on your desired workflow.
+Once these are set, all images sent to Resize 2022 via the Plugin Extras submenu will use these characteristics:

-- File Format: Determines what type of file will be created.
+• File Format: Determines what type of file will be created.
 The default is PSD.
-You can also select JPG or TIFF formats. - Color Space: The color space dropdown menu determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: The bit-depth drop-down menu determines the bit depth (8 or 16 bits per pixel). - Resolution: The resolution drop-down menu determines the resolution of the file.
+You can also select JPG or TIFF formats.

+• Color Space: The color space drop-down menu determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB.

-When sending a file from Lightroom to Resize via Lightroom's Plug-In Extrasmenu, the edited file will be created according to your settings in the Plug-Inssection of Resize's Preferences window.
+Bit Depth: The bit-depth drop-down menu determines the bit depth (8 or 16 bits per pixel).

-- Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from Resize. - Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather than having a copy made. - Ask Every Time: When checked, Lightroom will present these export copy options whenever you chose an item from the Plug-In Extras submenu.
-Turning this option off will bypass the file-export
+- Resolution: Determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from Resize. - Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather making a copy.